Go Back

 • Cook until thickened, 3 to 5 minutes, then stir in the cheese until fully melted.

-• Pour the cheese sauce over the layered potatoes, ensuring even coverage.
+• Add the cheese over the layered potatoes, ensuring even coverage.

-• Cover with aluminum foil and bake for about 1 ½ hours, until the potatoes are tender and the sauce is bubbling.
+• Bake for about 1 ½ hours, until the potatoes are tender and the sauce is bubbling.

 • Serve hot and enjoy.